zoran123456/PathFollowingExample/README.md

 using command line

-In a command line (and in valid folder), type
+In a command line (and in a valid folder), type

 ```